 While St. Louis is generally spared from the harsh Decembers of the more northern parts of the Midwest, the weather can still be bitterly cold.
 You'll need a variety of clothing that can be layered for more or less warmth and dryness.
 A raincoat, umbrella, and waterproof shoes (preferably fit for snow) are essential for the rain and snow, and you'll also want to bring a variety of long-sleeved shirts, sweaters, outerwear, pants, and potentially even thermal undergarments to stave off the cold.

 December Events in St. Louis

 You'll find plenty of opportunities to enjoy both festive holiday events and non-holiday celebrations throughout the month of December in St. Louis.
 Along with a series of concerts, special events for children, light displays, and tree lighting ceremonies, you can also climb aboard "The Polar Express," which departs from St. Louis Union Station for a 45-minute adventure to the North Pole filled with magic, songs, and cheer.

-- Owl Prowls at the World Bird Sanctuary: You can hike through the World Bird Sanctuary in Valley Park to see if you can call or spot an owl on these unique tours, which are hosted on various days from November to March each year.
+Owl Prowls at the World Bird Sanctuary: Hike through the World Bird Sanctuary in Valley Park to see if you can call or spot an owl on these unique tours, which are hosted on various days from November to March each year.

 December Travel Tips

-- If you're a fan of nature and want a chance to see America's national bird, the bald eagle, December is the begging of bird spotting season in the St. Louis area.
+If you're a nature lover and want a chance to see America's national bird, the bald eagle, December is the beginning of bird spotting season in the St. Louis area.
 Every year, thousands of eagles build their winter nests along the banks of the Mississippi River, and Pere Marquette State Park hosts a Bald Eagle Day in December.

-- No matter when you go, though, you should be sure to check the weather and contact restaurants and attractions before you head out for the day as inclement weather could affect business hours, what you want to wear, and whether or not you want to risk being outside for the day in the first place.
+No matter when you go, though, check the weather and contact restaurants and attractions before you head out for the day as inclement weather could affect business hours, what you wear, and whether or not you want to risk being outside for the day in the first place.